ETCLabs/sACN/docs/pages/using_receiver.md

 receiver.Startup(config, my_notify_handler);
 // Or do this if Startup is being called within the NotifyHandler-derived class: receiver.Startup(config, *this);
+// Or do this to specify custom interfaces for the receiver to use: std::vector<SacnMcastInterface> my_netints;  // Assuming my_netints is initialized by the application... receiver.Startup(config, my_notify_handler, my_netints);

 // To destroy the receiver when you're done with it: receiver.Shutdown();